 - Both are moderate to intensely strong, carrying bright flavor profiles and enticing unique sensations on the tongue.

-- Both take oak-barrel treatments well.
+- These wines take oak-barrel treatments well.

 2. Merlot and Cabernet Sauvignon Differences